BoltzmannEntropy/interviews.ai/README.md

 </h1>

 # Errata (May not be up to date)

-## **I would like to solicit corrections, criticisms, and suggestions from students and other readers.
-Although I have tried to eliminate errors over the multi year process of writing and revising this text, a few undoubtedly remain.
-In particular, some typographical infelicities will no doubt find their way into the final version.** **I hope you will forgive them.**
 ## ***Minor corrections are not included.***

 Thank you to all the readers who pointed out these issues.